elvitigalalis/react-vscode-portfolio/public/pages/overview.md

 ## Summary

 Freshman at Stony Brook University who loves environmentalism and programming.
 Experienced with all stages of the development cycle for web applications, robots, and APIs.
-Well-versed in numerous programming languages including Java, C++, Python, HTML/CSS/JS, and React.js.
-Strong background in computer science, chemistry, physics, and mathematics.
+Well-versed in numerous programming languages including Java, C#, C++, Python, HTML/CSS/JS, SQL, and React.js.
+Strong background in computer science, robotics, and mathematics.
 Creator of environmental initiative [FutureGro Inc](https://futuregro.org/), recipient of 120k/yr Google Ad Grant.

 ## Experience